chrislewiscodes/Flont/README.md

 ### Ultra-simple mode:

 ```
-FontTester('#specimen-element[data-webfont-url]')
+FontTester('#specimen-element')
 ```

 Call with a single element object or CSS selector string, representing the font-specimen display element.
-That element needs to have a `data-webfont-url` attribute on it containing the URL to a TTF, OTF, or WOFF font.
-This will set that element up with popup glyph-alternates selectors when the user selects text.
+This will set that element up with popup glyph-alternates selection UI when the user selects text.

 ### Flexible mode: